srikanthjaikumar/INFM600/README.md

 is created by joining datasets on Tourism and Cell Towers in Howard County, Maryland.
-This dataset will prove useful to address the question of – Which locations, most frequented by tourists can Wi-Fi service be implemented in using an existing Cell Tower?.The results for this analysis would be best represented using a map as geographic locations is the primary attribute in this analysis.
+This dataset will prove useful to address the question of – Which locations, most frequented by tourists can Wi-Fi service be implemented in using an existing Cell Tower?.The results for this analysis would be best represented using a map as geographic location is the primary attribute in this analysis.
 On the map, we can show towers that depict the location of a cell tower and draw a dotted circle around the same to represent area of coverage.
 The most common tourist spots will then be depicted using pins on the map.
 This would